Professional Development Program

 You will need to list the

-Certificate of Currency.
+journals on your CPD Record.
 You should keep a copy

 of the journal cover, table of contents or pages